 “Yes,” he says, adding: “I can charm elephants with my flute!
 Do you want to see it?”

 This sounds very interesting indeed, so the following morning he guides us into the scrubland near the salt pans.
 This is where his cattle pens are situated.
 He is the owner of about two hundred cows, which most of the time roam freely in the scrubland.
 Once or twice a stray leopard (Panthera pardus) has killed one of his cows.

 We follow the coast, which, in places, is covered by a carpet of creeping stems of beach morning glory (Ipomoea pes-caprae).
 Along the way, we pay a visit to a dozen lobster fishermen, who live on the beach in small huts, constructed of palm leaves.
-They haven’t brought their wives and children, as this will bring bad luck, they claim.
-Their only company – apart from one another – is a kitten.
+They haven’t brought their wives and children along.
+It will bring bad luck, they claim.
+Their only company, apart from one another, is a kitten.

 Pusana disappears into the bushes with his flute.
 Now he is going to charm the elephants, so we can see them!
 He is much too fast for us, and when we finally catch up with him, we only see the rear end of a large bull elephant, disappearing into the dense shrubs.

 “I found it for you!” he exclaims, running after the elephant.
-We feel absolutely no inclination to follow him into these dense bushes, where visibility is perhaps two metres, and we don’t expect to see him alive again.
+We feel absolutely no inclination to follow him into these dense bushes, where visibility is perhaps 2 m, and we don’t expect to see him alive again.
 But he re-appears, fit and fine, saying: “The elephants won’t harm me!
 I can charm them!”